Doctor to review if Uvalde victims had survivable injuries

 It was not clear how much the findings will impact the state’s criminal investigation.
 The Texas Department of Public Safety did not immediately return a message seeking comment Thursday.

-Escott said the review could take between three and six months and expressed hope that the results will quickly be made public.
+Escott said the the review could take between three and six months and expressed hoped that the results will quickly be made public.
 Four other physicians who are EMS and trauma specialists, along with other expert advisors, will also help in the review, Escott said.

 He said the review will look at autopsy reports and medical records from hospitals and paramedics who treated the victims.
 Among the questions, Escott said, is whether victims could have survived if they had received first response help within 10 minutes and arrived at a trauma center within an hour.